 Some people are born great, some achieve greatness, and others have greatness thrust upon them, but Jinnah qualifies all the criteria of being a great leader.

-He was a lawyer, politician and a great visionary whose immense struggle made the tough task of the foundation of a Muslim state possible on 14th August 1947.
+He was a lawyer, politician, and a great visionary whose immense struggle made the difficult task of the foundation of a Muslim state possible on 14th August 1947.

 The role of Muhammad Ali Jinnah did not end with the creation of Pakistan.
 While serving as Governor-General, he played a very active part in government and worked tirelessly to address the issues of a newly born state.

-He was a boss, a true boss who knew how to survive and thrive against the odds.
-As the nation celebrates his death anniversary today, we take a look at some of his inspirational quotes:
+He was a boss, a real boss who knew how to survive and thrive against the odds.
+As the nation celebrates the 73rd Independence Day, we take a look at some of his inspirational quotes: